 Reaching People That Hadn’t Been Engaged All Year

 Helping people manage their diabetes appropriately is the first step to living well with a chronic condition.
-That means motivating people to be compliant and regularly schedule their diabetes management appointments—a1c visits, diabetic eye exams, and microalbumin tests—will get them on the path to proper condition management.
+That means motivating people to be compliant and regularly schedule their diabetes management appointments—a1c visits, eye exams, and microalbumin tests—will get them on the path to proper condition management.

 The health plan hadn’t been able to make contact or engage these members all year.

 Historically, this health plan had been utilizing standard outreach channels like direct mail and phone calls to reach their members.
 This strategy wasn’t yielding results, so they were ready to try something new by leveraging a digital-first approach for outreach.

 Because the plan had been trying to contact this population all year to no avail, Icario knew that incorporating new messaging and digital outreach channels would be the best strategy to reengage people in a new way.

 Icario began this program by evaluating the plans existing member contact information and sought ways to enrich the data.
 After evaluating the health plan’s current approach and incorporating Icario’s Data Enrichment strategies, we were able to identify and recognize which members had provided cell phone numbers versus landlines.
 This helped us determine how we could utilize text messaging in our engagement sequences.

 After establishing the channels and sequences, Icario crafted message themes designed to resonate with people at different stages of their diabetes management journey.